awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-sqlserver.md

 This query shows only the current connections\.
 It doesn't show whether applications that have connected and disconnected in the past have used SSL\.

-## Determining Whether a Client Requires Certificate Verification in Order to Connect<a name="ssl-certificate-rotation-sqlserver.determining-client"></a>
+## Determining whether a client requires certificate verification in order to connect<a name="ssl-certificate-rotation-sqlserver.determining-client"></a>

 You can check whether different types of clients require certificate verification to connect\.